CenturyLinkCloud/PublicKB/Servers/configuring-mysql-for-high-availability.md

   </ol>
   <a name="clustering"></a>
   Cluster
-  <p><a href="http://dev.mysql.com/doc/refman/5.6/en/mysql-cluster-overview.html" target="_blank">MySQL Clustering</a> provides an option that is designed not to have any single point of failure.
+  <p><a href="http://dev.mysql.com/doc/refman/5.6/en/mysql-cluster-overview.html">MySQL Clustering</a> provides an option that is designed not to have any single point of failure.
 It enables clustering utilizing a shared-nothing architecture,
     meaning it works well with minimally specced hardware, each with its own memory and disk.
 MySQL Cluster combines the standard MySQL server with an in-memory clustered storage engine called NDB (Network DataBase), and so it sometimes referred to as an NDB cluster.&nbsp;A MySQL Cluster consists of multiple nodes of different types,&nbsp;including MySQL servers (for access to NDB data), data nodes (for storage of the data), and one or more management servers.
 All data in an NDB cluster&nbsp;is stored in the data nodes and the tables are directly accessible from all other SQL nodes in the cluster.
 This differs from the replication methodology in that there is no master-slave relationship - all data nodes contain copies of the data, but you